CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.2 Archiving.md

 ### 2 2 Inadequate classification criteria for archives

 Electronic archives can contain very large amounts of data.
 The individual data records are stored according to certain classification criteria, which are to be distinguished into index data of the business applications and index data of the archive system.
-If unsuitable order criteria are used, archived documents may not be retrieved or can only be re-searched with great difficulty, or the semantics of the documents can not be clearly determined.
+If unsuitable ordering criteria are used, archived documents may not be retrievable, or only very laboriously re-searched, or the semantics of the documents can not be determined unambiguously.
 Likewise, there is a risk that retention targets will be missed by an unsuitable or limited selection of ordering criteria, e.g. B. the ability to prove to third parties.

 ### 2 3 Inadequate documentation of archive accesses